Top Ten Reasons to Teach Phonics

 Because progress is so measurable, students can quickly see their improvement in assessment data, and more importantly, in reading.

 Mark Pennington, MA Reading Specialist, is the author of the comprehensive reading intervention curriculum, Teaching Reading Strategies.
 Designed to significantly increase the reading abilities of students ages eight through adult within one year, the curriculum is decidedly un-canned, is adaptable to various instructional settings, and is simple to use—a perfect choice for Response to Intervention tiered instructional levels.
-Get multiple choice diagnostic reading assessments , formative assessments, blending and syllabication activities, phonemic awareness, and phonics workshops, comprehension worksheets, multi-level fluency passages recorded at three different reading speeds and accessed on YouTube , 586 flashcards, posters, activities, and games.
+Get multiple choice diagnostic reading assessments , formative assessments, blending and syllabication activities, phonemic awareness, and phonics workshops, comprehension worksheets, multi-level fluency passages recorded at three different reading speeds and accessed on YouTube , 586 game cards, posters, activities, and games.

 “A very thorough phonics program.
 I believe it can also be used based on students’ ability levels.
 If you are looking for a supplementary resource, or a primary resource, this is the one!
 Thank you!”
 Sarah Hasbrook